CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: User Study: Subjective Preference Analysis

-\paragraph{Mean Opinion Scores.} From the resulting user--sequence--method score matrix, we first aggregate scores per participant and method and compute the mean opinion score (MOS), standard deviation, and average rank (lower is better) for each method and criterion.
-These statistics are summarized in Table~\ref{tab:userstudy_mos}.
-CHIMERA achieves the highest MOS and the lowest mean rank across all four criteria.
-DiffMorpher and IMPUS obtain MOS values close to CHIMERA for Smoothness, but their MOS and mean ranks for Domain Consistency, Perceptual Quality, and Overall Quality remain lower than those of CHIMERA.
-FreeMorph and \texttt{slerp} consistently receive lower MOS and higher (worse) mean ranks.
+{\textbf{Mean Opinion Scores.}} From the resulting user--sequence--method score matrix, we first aggregate the scores over the 15 sequences for each participant and method, and then compute the mean opinion score (MOS), standard deviation, and average rank (lower is better) for each method and criterion.
+These statistics are summarized in \cref{tab:userstudy_mos}.
+CHIMERA achieves the highest MOS, the lowest mean rank, and the highest Borda score across all four criteria.
+While DiffMorpher shows competitive performance, particularly in Domain Consistency where the MOS gap is the narrowest, CHIMERA still maintains a clear and consistent superiority across all metrics including Smoothness, Perceptual Quality, and Overall Quality.
+Meanwhile, IMPUS and FreeMorph generally receive lower MOS and worse mean ranks, with \texttt{slerp} consistently performing the worst.

-\paragraph{Significance Test.} To test whether the observed differences are statistically meaningful, we apply a Friedman test over the five methods for each criterion, treating each participant as a block.
-Table~\ref{tab:userstudy_friedman} reports the resulting test statistics and $p$–values.
-For all criteria, the null hypothesis that all methods are equivalent is rejected with $p \ll 0.05$, indicating that the gaps observed in MOS and ranks are statistically significant.
+{\textbf{Significance Test.}} To test whether the observed differences are statistically meaningful, we apply a Friedman test over the five methods for each criterion, treating each participant as a block. \cref{tab:userstudy_friedman} reports the resulting test statistics and $p$–values.
+For all criteria, the null hypothesis that all methods are equivalent is rejected with $p \ll 0.05$, indicating that the differences in participant-level preferences across methods are statistically significant.

-\paragraph{Pairwise Preferences.} We further analyze pairwise preferences between CHIMERA and each baseline.
-For every participant–sequence pair, the scores of CHIMERA and a baseline are compared for a given criterion and wins (CHIMERA $>$ baseline), ties, and losses are counted.
-The win–tie–loss statistics in Table~\ref{tab:userstudy_wtl} show that CHIMERA wins in the vast majority of comparisons across all four criteria, while losses are rare.
-In particular, CHIMERA wins over FreeMorph and \texttt{slerp} in almost all cases, and records strictly more wins than losses against DiffMorpher and IMPUS, as also reflected in the qualitative win–tie–loss plot in~\cref{fig:wtl_qual}.
+{\textbf{Pairwise Preferences.}} We further analyze pairwise preferences between our CHIMERA and each baseline.
+For each participant, the scores of CHIMERA and a baseline are first aggregated over the 15 sequences for a given criterion and then compared to count wins (CHIMERA $>$ baseline), ties, and losses.
+The win--tie--loss statistics in \cref{tab:userstudy_wtl}, also visualized in ~\cref{fig:teaser1}~(b), show that CHIMERA wins the majority of comparisons across all four criteria.
+Among the baselines, DiffMorpher is the strongest competitor, especially in Domain Consistency, but CHIMERA still maintains a consistent overall advantage across all compared methods.